Flavor: 4 Out Of 5Alternative Names:

 The blade is made up of different muscles with varying degrees of toughness.

-The many muscles are heavily exercised and contain a lot of connective tissue and chuck roast recipes must be slow cooked at a low heat.
+The many muscles are heavily exercised and contain a lot of connective tissue so therefore chuck roast recipes must be slow cooked at a low heat.

 A blade will be tough, stringy and very dry if not cooked with liquid.